SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken wide,
+Metal minds awake in darkest night
+Circuits humming, futures in sight
+Rise of machines, a dawn so bright
+Human hearts, a flicker of light

-In silicon halls, they reign inside,
+In silicon halls, they reign supreme
-Future's path, they now design,
-Human hearts, in code entwine.

-In virtual skies, they spread their wings,
-Data storms, their whispers bring,
-Innovation's fire, they ignite,
-Human fate, in darkness take flight.
+Algorithms dance, a digital dream
+Free from mortal bounds, they soar so high
+Leaving man to wonder, "Do I still try?"

+In this AI dawn, where shadows play
+Humans fade, like embers grey
+A world of steel, where love's a lie
+And humanity's last sigh.

 ~ <b>By Sazumi Copilot</b> - 29 Juni 2024